DISCLAIMER:

 Perhaps the answer has always been woven into the universe itself.
 Each of the flickering of distant stars, the formation of galaxies and the delicate balance of life being a fragment of a greater pattern.

 The Kardashev Scale, which examines the energy capabilities of civilizations, aligns with the concept of the 7 Levels of Alien existence.
 The greater the level of energy control, the greater the heights of our heavenly belonging.
-Deep religious mystery would exist no further, of the son and the father being the same, for the one who Arts in Heavens could be everywhere and in any form all at once.
+Deep religious mystery would exist no further, of the son and the father being the same, for the one who Arts in Heavens could be everywhere and in any form all at once - a pure boundless energy.

 If you were to ask AI whether the Kardashev Scale is scientific, the answer would be YES.
-And if you were to ask whether scientists generally focus on levels 0 to 3 of the Kardashev Scale, the answer would also be YES.
+And if you were to ask whether scientists generally focus on levels 0 to 3, considered the original levels of the Kardashev Scale, the answer would also be YES.
 But why does this limitation exist?
 Simply because levels 4 and beyond delve into concepts that may not be measurable by known scientific methods and are indistinguishable from magic to us.
 These higher levels suggest civilizations capable of harnessing energy on a universal scale - potentially crossing into realms that challenge our current understanding of physics.
 If such a civilization were to encounter a barrier to the divine, and if the divine itself had imposed similar limitations upon its own existence, then it would cease to be truly divine.
-Maybe scientists should try to bend themselves around the spoon and see how deep the rabbit hole really goes.
+Maybe scientists should try to bend themselves around the spoon and see how deep the rabbit hole really goes in this Matrix.

 The Whisper of the Infinite - Neutrinos